jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "They are pretty enough to eat," said Miss Dare,&mdash;"and oh!
 Rosie, your own flowers on the toe, hand-painted, as I'm a living sinner."

-Sure enough they were; the palest, most transparent <p class="pagenum">Begin page 184</p> flowers that ever bloomed, but still pink roses with their setting of green leaves, upon each tiny toe.
+Sure enough they were; the palest, most transparent <hr><p class="pagenum">Page 184</p> flowers that ever bloomed, but still pink roses with their setting of green leaves, upon each tiny toe.
 It was as if the maker had dreamed of a rose as he worked, and the treacherous little slippers had betrayed him.

 "They're just lovely, and it's a perfectly new style.
 I wonder where he got them," continued Miss Dare.
 "Who is he, Pinks? and how came he to send you *slippers*?"